Emmotes/ic_spoilers/docs/kthriss.md

     "id": 2360,
     "flavour_text": "",
     "description": {
-        "desc": "The effect of Unseen Encouragement and the gold find bonus of Hoardsperson are increased by $amount% for each C-Team, Acquisitions Incorporated, or Wafflecrew Champion in the formation, stacking multiplicatively."
+        "desc": "The effect of Unseen Encouragement and the gold find bonus of Hoardsperson are increased by $(not_buffed amount)% for each C-Team, Acquisitions Incorporated, or Wafflecrew Champion in the formation, stacking multiplicatively."
     },
     "effect_keys": [
         {